Valle del Guamuez

-Valle del Guamez is a town and municipality located in the Putumayo Department, in the Republic of Colombia.
+Valle del Guamuez is a town and municipality located in the Putumayo Department, in the Republic of Colombia.

 Crime

 The Sinaloa Mafia is a criminal organisation that has an alliance with La Constru, a criminal groups that controls microtrafficking activities, principally of cocaine in the municipalities of Valle del Guamuez.

 Visitors

 As of 2025, the UK Foreign, Commonwealth and Development Office advises against all but essential travel to Valle del Guamuez.